ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned tries for efficient prefix-based lookups.
 - Learned checking whether a word exists in a trie.
 - Learned prefix matching with a trie.
+- Learned finding all words with a given prefix.